G3G4X5X6/ultimate-cube/README.md

 <br><br>
 UltimateShell is your ultimate toolbox for remote management server.
 Its goal is to provide a large number of customized features for penetration test engineers, programmers, webmasters, IT administrators, and almost all users who need to handle remote work in a simpler way.
-And, it also supports multiple operating system platforms and theme skin switching based on FlatLaf (not implemented)
+And, it also supports multiple operating system platforms and theme skin switching based on FlatLaf.

 ## Table of Contents